Greater Hartford - Central Connecticut Reliability Project

 Municipal Consultation Filing

 The Municipal Consultation Filing (MCF) was submitted to the towns of Berlin, Newington and West Hartford, and the city of Hartford, on December 18, 2015.
-The MCF provides information concerning the Project including the public need, site selection process, maps, analyses of alternate sites/routes, schedule and environmental effects of the proposed project.
+The MCF provides project information, including the public need, site selection process, maps, analyses of alternate sites/routes, schedule and environmental effects of the proposed project.

 In order to facilitate the MCF process, Eversource offers to meet with the chief elected and other officials of each affected municipality to explain the proposed project and provide information on the proposed project route, including the route selection process and the environmental effects, among others.